Chronology of the universe: Electron–positron annihilation

 The majority of hadrons and anti-hadrons annihilate each other leaving leptons (such as the electron, muons and certain neutrinos) and antileptons, dominating the mass of the universe.

 Initially leptons and antileptons are produced in pairs.
-About 10 seconds after the Big Bang the temperature of the universe falls to the point at which new lepton–antilepton pairs are no longer created and most remaining leptons and antileptons quickly annihilated each other, giving rise to pairs of high-energy photons, and leaving a small residue of non-annihilated leptons.
+This initial period is sometimes called the '.
+About 10 seconds after the inflation, the temperature of the universe falls to the point at which new lepton–antilepton pairs are no longer created and most remaining leptons and antileptons quickly annihilated each other, giving rise to pairs of high-energy photons, and leaving a small residue of non-annihilated leptons.
+After most leptons and antileptons are annihilated, most of the mass–energy in the universe is left in the form of photons.